trealla-prolog/trealla/README.md

 Start independent (no shared state) Prolog instances as dedicated threads and communicate via message queues.
-Each thread has it's own message queue associated with.
+Each thread has it's own message queue associated with it.
 Note: the database is *not* shared.
 For shared data in this case consider using SQLite.

 ```